andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * The 2nd example in vignette D is not working. see comment there.

+* Is it possible to add some code at the end of a plot generation that trims all the white space?
+I know something like theme(plot.margin=unit(c(-2,-2,0,0), "null")) or such can work, the tricky bit is how to figure out automatically how the cropping should happen.

 * Shouldn't default settings in a function call be what's described?
 E.g. right now in write_diagram, the default for directory is NULL but that equates to the current working directory.
 Shouldn't the default then be set to '.' or something like that?
 Same for filename, if the default is 'diagram_code.R' then I think that's what should be shown in the function call (I did that one, wasn't sure how to do directory best).

 * I still think producing ggplot2 code that uses loops would be easier for users to modify.
 Instead of efficiently/vectorized adding of components (vars/flows), I would do a loop over each, i.e. a loop over all vars, over all flows, etc. Then one can more easily intervene manually for a specific one and change it.